k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/17_tdm_ai_generation_implementation.md

 This is an optional table that enables the addition of some values to the column_name in TrainingSpecialFields Mtable.
 The system auto-detects the columns that should be treated as special fields.
 You can come on top of the auto-detection and, with your business knowledge, override the special fields either by setting any of them as true or false.
 Special fields are considered the columns that have a high cardinality (above the default threshold set in training execution params), for these fields, the data generation generates values that do not come directly from the original data. **The generated values do not need to be real, just look realistic**.
 In some cases the **definition** of a field as a special param needs to be **overridden**.

-For example, do not define a city as a special param, since the data generation process needs to generate real values for a city:
+For example, do not define a city as a special param as the data generation process has to generate real values for a city:

 ![special params](images/ai_generation_special_params_example.png)